Bharatiya Janata Party – West Bengal

-Bharatiya Janata Party, West Bengal (or BJP West Bengal) is a state unit of the Bharatiya Janata Party in the Indian state of West Bengal.
-The headquarters is located in Kolkata.
+Bharatiya Janata Party – West Bengal (BJP - West Bengal) also known as the West Bengal BJP (পশ্চিমবঙ্গ বিজেপি) or Bengal BJP (বঙ্গ বিজেপি), is the Bharatiya Janata Party affiliate in the Indian state of West Bengal.
+The party is based in Kolkata and is led by chair Samik Bhattacharya.

-The BJP came into being after a split from the Janata party.
-The prominent members of BJP had been the part of the Bharatiya Jana Sangh founded by Syama Prasad Mukherjee.
-Jana Sangh was the political arm of Rashtriya Swayamsevak Sangh and was dissolved in 1977.
-In 2015, Dilip Ghosh was appointed by the party leadership as the president of the BJP West Bengal.
+The party holds 2 seats in the Rajya Sabha and 12 seats in the Lok Sabha from the state.
+Furthermore, the party has 65 seats in the West Bengal Legislative Assembly.

 History

+Predecessors and formation

+The origins of the BJP lies in the Bharatiya Jana Sangh (BJS) and the Rashtriya Swayamsevak Sangh (RSS).
+Syama Prasad Mukherjee, the founder of the BJS, was born in Calcutta (Now Kolkata), while K. B. Hedgewar, the founder of the RSS also studied in the city.
+In the 1960s, plenty of RSS offices opened across the state.
+They mostly worked with Marwari traders as well as migrants from eastern Uttar Pradesh and Bihar, in Kolkata's Burrabazar.
+By late 1960s, local meetings were conducted in Bengali as well.

+Electoral performance

 1980s

+The BJP started its operation within the state from the grassroots level of governance, particularly the panchayat politics.
+The party also used various cultural icons in the state, including Bankim Chandra Chatterjee and Swami Vivekananda in its election campaigns.

 The Bharatiya Janata Party contested the West Bengal assembly election for the first time in 1982.
 The primary objective of the party was to create a nucleus for a future third force in West Bengal politics.
 The party supported the call of the West Bengal government to hold the elections in March 1982.
 The party contested on 52 assembly constituencies and got around 129,994 votes in the state.

 In 1984 Lok Sabha election, BJP contested on 9 seats and got 101165 (0.4%) votes in West Bengal.

 In the 1987 the party contested on 57 constituencies and slightly increased its votes to 134,867.

 In 1989 Lok Sabha election, BJP contested on 19 seats and got 529618 (1.67%) votes in West Bengal.